 As for fridge itself… It’s a 222-litre model with three adjustable glass shelves, a fruit and veg container and four ample shelves attached to the inside door.
 It also features a small freezer compartment for stocking your favourite gelato.

 If you live in a small studio flat or rent a single room, consider this compact 17-litre option.
 It measures just 350mm tall, 385mm wide and 410mm in depth, so chances are you’ll easily find somewhere to site it.

 Available in either black or white, the IceQ provides enough space for a two pints of milk, a bottle of salad dressing, a few soft drinks and a couple of ready meals.
 Or you can remove the single shelf completely and stuff it with whatever else you fancy.

 The IceQ doesn’t have any clever tech on board (that would be pushing it) but it cools stuff down efficiently, is very quiet and extremely practical.
 At this price, what’s not to like?

 Versatility – at a price

 If you’re well heeled and have a thoroughly modern ‘Grand Designs’-style kitchen then you may wish to consider this snazzy flush-fit, family-sized refrigerator in a drawer.
 Actually, it’s more than just a fridge; it’s also a larder, a drinks chiller (you can set the temperature for either red or white wines) and, get this, a genuine freezer that goes down to a decidedly parky -18˚C.

-Granted, a refrigerator like this isn’t for everyone but if you’re a regular entertainer, have a large family of mouths to feed or are just simply flush and flash with it, then having an instantly accessible slide-out fridge right there under the food prep counter isn’t as silly as it sounds.
+Granted, a refrigerator like this isn’t for everyone but if you’re a regular entertainer, have a large family of mouths to feed (it holds up to 123 litres) or are just simply flush and flash with it, then having an instantly accessible slide-out fridge right there under the food prep counter isn’t as bizarre as it sounds.